 One tip I have for buying them isn't brand specific, because it seems to me that they're all quite similar and the brand just depends on where you get them.
 BUT if you look for microfiber “auto care” cloths, these are great for cleaning in the home as well.
 And they're cheap!

-My husband's grandparents actually gave them to us all as sort of “stocking stuffers” one year and I think that is just fantastic.
+The grandparents actually gave them to us all as sort of “stocking stuffers” one year and I think that is just fantastic.